tlyakhov/gofoom/README.md

 Constraints are fun :).
 This project has the following goals:
 * No GPU involvement in rendering (preferably anything else either).
 * High quality editing tools.
-* High degree of flexibility and expandability.
-Game code separate from engine code.
+* High degree of flexibility and expandability:
+    * Game code separate from engine code.
+    * User scripting
     * Corrolary: lots of knobs to tweak.
 Examples include per-sector gravity/friction, entities can have different collision response, etc...
 * Scalability.
 While the number of sectors/segments/entities on screen at once